hakaru-dev/hakaru/docs/internals/ast.md

 ## ArrayOp

+Primitives that involve manipulating value of type array, end up in ArrayOp.

 ````haskell
 -- | Primitive operators for consuming or transforming arrays.
 data ArrayOp :: [Hakaru] -> Hakaru -> * where